crosscon/uc1-2-integration/README.md

 The vscode task `buildroot: do all` has been set up.
 It rebuilds necessary binaries, transfers them to targets, and sets up certificates.
-This method can be used once, the solution has been built and deployed manually at least once.
+This method can be used once the solution has been built and deployed manually at least once.

 If not using vs-code, same result can be achieved running the following: